 In 1245 Henry III began his lifetime work of rebuilding Westminster Abbey, which was reconsecrated in 1269.
 The other major building project of the medieval period was Old St. Paul’s.
 The cathedral was finished in 1280.

 In 1381 the city was invaded by peasants during the Wat Tyler’s Peasant’s Revolt.
 Although the major grievances of the peasants were aimed at the advisors of Richard II, they took advantage of their occupation of London to burgle houses within the city.
 The Lord Mayor, William Walworth, stabbed Wat Tyler to death in an argument at Smithfield.

-The London merchants supported Edward IV in his grip for the throne in 1461.
-In gratitude Edward knighted many of the merchants.
+The London merchants supported Edward IV in his grip on the throne in 1461.
+In gratitude, Edward knighted many of the merchants.